-4. While cutting through the maze south of Canal Street, take a quick history trip down Mosco Street, one of the last remnants of the infamous Five Points, or the crooked Doyers St., once nicknamed "The Bloody Angle" for being the most violent intersection in New York City.
+5. While cutting through the maze south of Canal Street, take a quick history trip down Mosco Street, one of the last remnants of the infamous Five Points, or the crooked Doyers Street, once nicknamed "The Bloody Angle" for being the most violent intersection in New York City.

 Go for lunch at Tasty Hand-Pulled Noodles.
 Photo by Bobby Cooper via Instagram.

 6. Or, while on Doyers, stop for lunch at Tasty Hand-Pulled Noodles.
-That slapping sound you're hearing is the sound of the dough hitting the countertops.
+That slapping sound you're hearing is the dough hitting the countertops.

 13. Donate a dollar at the Mahayana Buddhist Temple to find out your fortune or see the giant Buddha.

-14. Search for Pokemon, get your palm read or watch residents practice kung fu and tai chi at Columbus Park.
-Oh, and there's a great playground.
+16. Geocache, get your palm read or watch residents practice kung fu and tai chi at Columbus Park.
+Oh, and there's a great playground here, too.

-17. Or hit the Chinatown Fun Fair on Mott Street for retro video games.
+17. Or hit the Chinatown Fair Family Fun Center on Mott Street for retro video games.
 It's an NYC institution.

-20. Savor the Asian ice cream revolution at Juicy Spot, 10Below, or Taiyaki NYC for rolled ice cream and other out-of-cone treats.
+19. Savor the Asian ice cream revolution at Taiyaki NYC for rolled ice cream and other out-of-cone treats.

 20. For a sweet treat, hit every business along Canal Street East (between Bowery and Allen) in Chinatown on Halloween for the most unique bag of candy you ever saw!